Smelting: History

 Of the seven metals known in antiquity, only gold regularly occurs in nature as a native metal.
 The others – copper, lead, silver, tin, iron, and mercury – occur primarily as minerals, although native copper is occasionally found in commercially significant quantities.
 These minerals are primarily carbonates, sulfides, or oxides of the metal, mixed with other components such as silica and alumina.
 Roasting the carbonate and sulfide minerals in the air converts them to oxides.
 The oxides, in turn, are smelted into the metal.
 Carbon monoxide was (and is) the reducing agent of choice for smelting.
 It is easily produced during the heating process, and as a gas comes into intimate contact with the ore.

-In the Old World, humans learned to smelt metals in prehistoric times, more than 8000 years ago.
 The discovery and use of the "useful" metals – copper and bronze at first, then iron a few millennia later – had an enormous impact on human society.
 The impact was so pervasive that scholars traditionally divide ancient history into Stone Age, Bronze Age, and Iron Age.

 In the Americas, pre-Inca civilizations of the central Andes in Peru had mastered the smelting of copper and silver at least six centuries before the first Europeans arrived in the 16th century, while never mastering the smelting of metals such as iron for use with weapon craft.